-Before subjugating Southern Song, Kubilai sent a fleet of 150 boats against Japan in A.D.
+Before subjugating Southern Soong, Kubilai sent a fleet of 150 boats against Japan in A.D.
 1274.
 Marco Polo supposedly had travelled to and stayed in China during the period of AD 1275 - 1292.
-(Some Chinese scholars double-checked Marco's records with official Mongol history and validated the authenticity of Marco Polo's accounts.)
-Two years after the 1279 conquest of Southern Song, Kubilai's empress, an Onggirat woman, passed away.
+(Some Chinese scholars double-checked Marco's records with the official Mongol history and validated the authenticity of Marco Polo's accounts.)
+Two years after the 1279 conquest of Southern Soong, Kubilai's empress, an Onggirat woman, passed away.
 The Mongol khans had a custom of marrying the Onggirat women, a convention passed down from Genghis Khan.
 A niece of the empress would become the new empress.
-But Khubilai, though getting older, chose to go to the capital of Shang-du (i.e., Kaiping) for sake of indulging himself in concubines there (i.e., concubines from past emperors).
-Kubilai hired a Muslim as his finance minister, and this person, A-he-ma, had done his best to exploit the people in iron and salt trades.
+But Khubilai, though getting older, chose to go to the capital of Shang-du (i.e., Kaiping) for sake of indulging himself in concubines there (i.e., concubines from the past emperors).
+Kubilai hired a Muslim as his finance minister, and this person, A-he-ma, had done his best to exploit the people in the iron and salt trades.
 The A-he-ma nepotism would include over 500 officials across the country.
-A-he-ma would later be killed by a 'qian hu' who issued an order in the name of the crown prince.
+A-he-ma would later be killed by a 'qian hu' (1000 household official) who issued an order in the name of the crown prince.
 Khubilai then renovated politics a bit by ordering Guo Shoujing to recompile the calendar, promoting the overseas trading, and inviting Confucius' descendant as the academy official.
 Rebellions broke out in coastal China of today's Fujian and Guangdong.
-Owing to rumors about the Song Dynasty's revival, Khubilai relocated former Song Emperor Gongdi (now Duke Yingguo-gong) to Shang-du and ordered ex-Song prime minister Wen Tianxiang be executed should he refuse to surrender.
+Owing to rumors about the Soong Dynasty's revival, Khubilai relocated former Soong Emperor Gongdi (now Duke Yingguo-gong) to Shang-du and ordered ex-Soong prime minister Wen Tianxiang be executed should he refuse to surrender.
 Wen Tianxiang wrote a poem, stating that "Confucius proposed that one should die for compassion (Ren) and Mencius suggested that one should die for righteousness (Yi).
 Only when righteousness is fully exhausted will the compassion be derived.
 What should I endeavour after educating myself with so many books of the ancient saints?
 However, I am sure that I feel no guilty about myself from this death moment on."
 (Confucius wording for 'Ren' should mean a broader sense of human perfection, similar to nirvana in Buddhism.
 'Ren' also meant nucleus in Chinese, as used for the nucleus of various fruits like apple.)
-Khubilai, impressed by this poem, would confer a title of Duke Lulingjun-gong on Wen Tianxiang posthumously.
+Khubilai, impressed by this poem, conferred a title of Duke Lulingjun-gong on Wen Tianxiang posthumously.

 The idea to have contact with Japan started in A.D.
 1265 when a Koryo emissary, Zhao Yi, told Khubilai that Japan could be reached.
 The second year, Khubilai sent He De and Yin Hong to Japan via Koryo where King Wang Zhi ordered his people to accompany them on the sea trip.
 He De and Yin Hong failed to get in touch with any Japanese official and returned home.
 Khubilai then sent Pan Hu to Japan where Pan Hu stayed for 6 months; but Pan did not get to see any Japanese official.
 In A.D.
-1269, Koryo minister Lin Yan usurped the kingdom, and Khubilai sent over 10,000 army for sake of accompanying the Koryo King back to the throne.
+1269, Koryo minister Lin Yan usurped the kingdom, and Khubilai sent over a 10,000-men army for sake of accompanying the Koryo King back to the throne.
 Then, Khubilai sent Zhao Liangbi to Japan where Zhao met a Japanese governor; Zhao was told that the Japanese refused to meet the prior Mongol emissaries because the Koreans had repeatedly said that the Mongols intended to invade Japan.
 The Japanese governor then suggested that Zhao Liangbi return to China since the Japanese capital was too far away.
 Zhao ordered that his follower and Japanese emissaries return to China first.
 Yao Shu and Xu Heng advised Khubilai that the Japanese emissary had come to China for sake of detecting the military might of the Mongols and recommended to Khubilai that he treat the Japanese the same way the Japanese treated the Mongol emissary.
 The Japanese emissary returned to Japan without seeing Khubilai.
 Zhao Liangbi returned to China then, but was ordered to make one more trip to Japan.
 Japan was ruled by the shogunate at that time, and the national policy was to close off the seashore.
 In A.D.
-1274, the Koryo King passed away.
+1274, the Koryo king passed away.
 Khubilai married over his daughter to the new Koryo king and then ordered that Koryo send an auxiliary force of 5,000 on a campaign against Japan.
 Khubilai altogether assembled 900 ships and an army of 20,000 for invading Japan.
 However, the Japanese refused to fight the Mongols; the Mongol army retreated after running out of arrows and capturing a few Japanese.
 (See http://www.fascinatingearth.com/Kamikaze%20-%20Divine%20Wind.htm. for alternative account of the first invasion.)

 The next year, Khubilai sent Du Shizhong and He Wenzhu to Japan, but the Japanese again refused to receive them.
 In A.D.
 1280, Du Shizhong was dispatched to Japan again, but the Japanese minister killed Du after being enraged by the letter from Khubilai.
 Khubuilai then ordered that rightside prime minister A-lou-han and Fan Wenhu lead an army of over 100,000 on a campaign against Japan.
 (Alternative accounts claimed nearly "4,500 ships equipped with about 145,000 troops").
 A-lou-han died en route in Koryo.
 Khubilai then ordered leftside prime minister An-ta-ha to substitue for the position of dead A-lou-han.
 However, Fan Wenhu had already started the war on his own initiative.
-Before arriving at an outer island near the Japanese coast by July, 30-40% of the ships, under the command of 'wan hu' (ten thousand household official) Li Debiao, had already fled towards Koryo as a result of huge sea winds (called "divine wind" or kamikaze in Japanese).
+Before arriving at an outer island near the Japanese coast by July, 30-40% of the ships, under the command of 'wan hu' (ten thousand household official) Li Debiao, had already fled towards Koryo as a result of huge sea winds (called the "divine wind" or kamikaze in Japanese).
 When the hurricane blew again, Fan Wenhu also fled to Koryo on August 1st.
 A lower level official, 'bai hu' (officer in charge of 100 households), would be in charge of the remaining Mongol army, about 100,000 people.
 When this 'bai hu' ordered that the Mongols landed on the island to cut trees for repairing the ships, the Japanese made an assault on them.
 One third of the Mongols were killed, one third drowned in the seas, and one third taken prisoners.
 Out of the 20-30,000 prisoners, only 10,000 Southern Chinese were spared.
 One Southern Chinese, by the name of Yu Chang, fled home to report the defeat.
 Two more Chinese, Muo Qing and Wu Wanwu, fled to the continent, too.
 Fan Wenhu later blamed the defeat on 'wan hu' (officer in charge of 10,000 soldiers) Li Debiao, but Khubilai could not locate Li Debiao since Li had dispersed his soldiers and hid himself in Koryo as a civilian.
 Then, Khubilai ordered a new campaign against Japan, and this was only halted when he shifted his priority to the campaign against Champa.

 According to Venerable Master Dongchu (1908-1977), Kubilai, after two failures in invading Japan in A.D.
 1274 (i.e., the Battle of Wenshui) and 1281 (i.e., the Battle of Hong'an), changed strategy to pacifiy Japan by utilizing the buddhists.
 Among monks sent to Japan would be Yi-shan-yi-ning from Mt Putuoshan of today's Zhenhai, who arrived in the Hakata Bay in A.D.
 1299, with Yuan Emperor Chengzu's letter.
 Yi-shan-yi-ning, who was put under arrest at one time as a spy by the Shogunate headed by Hojo Sadatoki, was allowed to preach buddhism and was accorded meetings with the Shogun.
-Eighteen years later, Yi-shan-yi-ning passed away in Japan, with the Japanese eulogizing him as the most excellent person from the Song land and the Japan nation's state tutor.
-Throughout the history of 92 years' rule over China, Japan never acknowledged the Mongols as the orthodox dynasty of China.
+Eighteen years later, Yi-shan-yi-ning passed away in Japan, with the Japanese eulogizing him as the most excellent person from the Soong land and the Japan nation's state tutor.
+Throughout the history of 92 years' rule over China, Japan never acknowledged the Mongols as an orthodox dynasty of China.

 Champa & Annam